The center and borders of the self

 As long as I don't get involved in psychology and philosophy, life is simple.
 When I look at a person, inside means inside that person and outside means belonging to that person's environment.
 So, when I say for example, "his ideas come from inside", I mean that he has thought them out himself, and when I say "his ideas come from outside", I mean that he may have got them from his friends or social media.

 As soon as different kinds of psychology get involved, the situation becomes quickly more complex.
 Figure a2-3 shows what happens when we consider the perspective of mainstream psychology as based on the ordinary waking consciousness, and the perspective of integral psychology as based on the puruṣa-centered witness consciousness.

 Figure a2-3.
 Inner and outer: A shift of perspective

 Mainstream psychology is limited to the ordinary waking consciousness.
 From its perspective:

 - Our outer nature consists only of our objectively observable behaviour4.

 - Whatever else is known in the ordinary waking consciousness (which is very little) is called inner.

-- The term inner nature is now used only for those feelings, thoughts, volitions and sensations that people are normally not aware of in their ordinary waking consciousness.
-This (much larger) part of our nature is also called the subliminal, and occasionally the subconscient, though this latter term applies more specifically to the lowest and darkest corner of the subliminal nature which Freud called the unconscient.
+- The term inner nature is now used only for those feelings, thoughts, volitions and sensations that people in their ordinary waking consciousness are normally not aware of.
+This (much larger) part of our nature is also called the subliminal, and occasionally the subconscient, though this latter term is also used more specifically for the lowest and darkest corner of the subliminal nature which Freud called the unconscient.